GunaPalanivel/build-to-scale/02_Plans/Month-2/README.md

 ﻿## Overview

 Month 2 elevates you from frontend and core JavaScript fundamentals to advanced, production-ready web engineering.
 The focus is split between deep Firebase integration (Auth, Firestore, Cloud Functions, Security, Monitoring) and taking JavaScript into advanced patterns and robust full-stack workflows.
-The final two weeks emphasize testing, automation, and shipping a complete e-commerce platform—mirroring Stripe-level engineering delivery.
+The final two weeks emphasize testing, automation, and shipping a complete e-commerce platform—mirroring product-based companies-level engineering delivery.

 **Target skill level for all areas this month is 9/10—no more, no less.**